hashicorp/consul/website/content/README.md

 </CodeBlockConfig>

+Examples:

+- `text/descriptions/agent` contains a reusable description of the Consul agent that includes a link to additional information
+- `text/guidance/discover` contains all links to documentation and tutorials for the "Discover services" phase of usage
+- `tables/compatibility/k8s/lts` and `tables/compatibility/k8s/version` contain version compability tables that must iterate with each Consul release
+- `examples/agent/server/encrypted` contains an example of a server agent configuration file in a datacenter with encrypted TLS communication
+- `examples/agent/client/register-service` contains an example of a client agent configuration file that also registers a service to the node

 Reasons to use partials:

 - You need to repeat the same information, such as steps or requirements, across runtimes or cloud providers
 - You need to reference tables, especially ones that contain version numbers that are updated for each Consul release
 - You need to include a configuration example that can be reused in both reference and usage contexts
+- You need to add an entry to the glossary of terms

 ## How to document new Consul features